Civil Wars

 • Weekly comments (10%).
 Each week you will post one bullet point comment per reading.
 The goal of your comment is to motivate discussion among your peers.
 You can raise questions about theory, method, point out conflicts between readings, develop links with previous weeks’ readings, whatever.
 Due by 5pm before each class.

-• Article review (20%): You will write one, three-page (or so, double-spaced) article review.
+• Article review (20%): You will write one three-page (double-spaced) article review.
 Your review should eschew summary in favor of critically evaluating the paper (a good guide here).
 The goal is to make a recommendation to an editor (in this case: me) as to whether or not the paper should be published.
 If your recommendation is to “revise and resubmit” assume that implies a high probability of publication.
-Due January 22nd, 5PM.
+Due January 24th, 5PM.

-• Guest lecture (20%): You will prepare a lecture on the week’s topic and present for 30-40 minutes.
+• Guest lecture (20%): You will prepare a lecture on an armed conflict and present for 30-40 minutes.
 The lecture should be aimed at an upper division undergraduate audience.
 Guidelines here.
 See the signup sheet for dates.

 • Research design (20%): 8-10 pages.
 Guidelines here.
-Due March 20th..
+Due EOD March 20th.
 I encourage you to meet with me about your idea at least a few weeks before the deadline.

 Course policies

-Late proposals, papers, etc. will be penalized by a letter grade per day.
+• Late assignments will be penalized by a letter grade per day.
+After one day late, the assignment will receive a zero.

 Schedule